MiguelSanLeon/Bakalar-booking-app/README.md

 ## Known Bugs

-- The error messages from django-allauth forms are displayed twice, one in the form and the other one on the error message area.
+- The error messages from django-allauth forms are displayed twice, once in the form and the other one in the error message area.

 [Go to the top](#table-of-contents)

 ## Acknowledgements

-- I would like to Thanks my family for their support and love.
+- I would like to thank my family for their support and love.
-- I am very grateful to my mentor, Marcel, for his invaluable help and advice that has helped me a lot in the development of all my projects.
+- I am very grateful to my mentor, Marcel, for his invaluable help and advice that have greatly contributed to the development of all my projects.
-- Of Course I have to mention and Thanks Code Institute and its amazing Slack community for their support and providing me with the necessary knowledge to complete this project.
+- Of course, I have to mention and thank Code Institute and its amazing Slack community for their support and for providing me with the necessary knowledge to complete this project.

 [Go to the top](#table-of-contents)